YuYuanNg/github-3.1-yuyuan/README.md

 ##Git Command

 ### git clone
-Used for downlaoding exactly what is currently on the remote repositoryand saving it in your machine's folder where that project is placed.
+Used for downloading exactly what is currently on the remote repositoryand saving it in your machine's folder where that project is placed.
 (Only one time)

 ### git fetch
 Used for teling the local repository that there are changes available in the remote repository without bringing the changes into the local repository.